 This is a classic of gypsy music.
-Written originally by Dinicu in 1906, but published most frequently in an arrangement by Heifetz, here it is simply transcribed down one octave for cello from the Heifetz version.
+Written originally by Dinicu in 1906, but published most frequently in an arrangement by Heifetz (1932), this transcription for cello is based on the Heifetz version and is simply transcribed down one octave (the original violin key has been maintained).
 This transposition means that the piece lies one fifth higher on the cello than it does on the violin, therefore at no time will we need the C string.
 We will however need quite a lot of thumb position as, unlike the violin, we have no E string to help us with the higher passages.

 Apart from the octave transposition, the following changes have been made to the Performance Versions: